 Fold the blind through the inside following the lines, both lines must be on top of each other.
 Pin and sew on the line.

 Repeat to make all the folds.
-To make the bottom fold, wher you will slide the last dowel, you just need to fold the edge.
-When all the fold are made, iron your blind.
+To make the bottom fold, where you will slide the last dowel, you just need to fold the edge.
+When all the folds are made, iron your blind.

-Hand stitch a ring on each fold, at more or less 1 inch from the edge.
+Hand stitches rings on each fold, at more or less 1 inch from the edge.
 Do it on both sides.

 Time to hang the blind on the wall.
-Screw the 1×2 plank on top of the window.
-I place it at 7 inches above the window, but it will depend of your folds dimensions.
-Screw 2 eye screw (hook) on the lower part of the board.
+Screw the 1×2 wood trim on top of the window.
+I place it at 7 inches above the window, but it will depend on your folds dimensions.
+Screw 2 eye screw (hook) on the lower part of the wooden trim.
 I make 2 blinds, so in this case, I will need 4 eye screws (2 for each blind).

 If you like too, you can paint the wood to match your wall color.
 Glue velcro on the upper part of the plank.
 You can use adhesive velcro, or a glue gun to fix it.

 Attach you blinds on the plank, just put both velcro sides ( the blind one and the plank one) on top of each other and press.
 Ensures that the shades are straight, the good thing is you can easily remove them if needed.
 Cut the 1/2 wooden dowels, 1 inch smaller than the blind width, sand the edges and slide them into each fold.